 There are Experts who say if you do this or that wrong you will eternally screw up your children.
 And you have to get them “fixed” by a certain age.
 For toddlers that age is apparently three… I’ve only got three months left.

-I have chosen as of recent to denounce that theory because focusing on my fears of what he would grow up to be is me focusing on the wrong thing.
+I have chosen to ignore that theory because focusing on my fears of what he would grow up to be is me focusing on the wrong thing.
 And more importantly, it’s put an incredible strain on my approach to parenting, my relationship with him as a mother and on myself.

 Here are 4 Lessons I’ve recently learned that have transformed my view of parenting and is helping me to parent more stress-free and effective.

 1. I’m Raising a Child, Not an Adult